 Studies have shown though, that the structure of visual cortex in kittens and monkeys share the most similarities to that in humans.
 Why is that?
 Well, evolutionary we [humans] are hunters and so are cats.
 It is of great importance for us as well as cats that we can judge the distance of the objects very accurately, something that binocular vision and the position of our two eyes enable us.
 Nonetheless, the similarities between us, monkeys and cats end when it comes to absolute developmental time courses of the visual system.

 Those periods are now known as critical periods for vision development.
 Whereas new studies show, that amblyopia can be improved even beyond the so-called critical period, general recommendations remain that it should be addressed and eliminated within the first 8 years of one’s life.

 Another rule also applies for amblyopia – the younger the child that develops it the harder it is to treat and vice versa.
 That is why amblyopia, which develops due to congenital cataracts is especially hard to treat, if the cataract is not extracted within a few months after birth.

+Thus, our sight is very fragile, during the maturation, it is highly influenced by the environment.
 During the development of vision, billions of new synapses (communications between neurons) are formed.
 In healthy individuals, the inputs from the two eyes are rather equal, so the connections formed are very much balanced between the two eyes.
 In those kids however, in whom the inputs from the two eyes are unequal for whatever reason, the input is highly unbalanced so that the connections from the eye that provides higher quality image prevail over those from the worse eye.

-When we treat amblyopia in clinical practice, we try to stimulate the input from the amblyopic eye by forcing the person to use it (patching of the better eye or vision therapy such as Amblyoplay).
+When we treat amblyopia in clinical practice, we try to stimulate the input from the amblyopic eye by forcing the person to use it (patching of the better eye or vision therapy such as AmblyoPlay).
 Indeed, up to about 8 years of age in humans, this treatment is super effective.
 The question is then, what happens beyond the so-called critical period for vision development?

 According to the report, the brain visual cortex in kittens can be reset and hence amblyopia completely eliminated, all of that beyond the critical period for vision development.
 The secret supposedly lies in the noisy impulses that are coming from the retina of the deprived (amblyopic) eye.
 Having completely shut down the retinas, the brain would sense that and reboot the whole visual cortex, putting it in a state like that at birth.

-Perhaps some of you has already heard of it, it is a toxin that can be found in certain fish species, most famous being the pufferfish used for the Japanese delicacy – fugu.
+Perhaps some of you has already heard of it.
+It is a toxin that can be found in certain fish species, most famous being the pufferfish used for the Japanese delicacy – fugu.
 If not carefully prepared, the eaters can poison themselves or, in the extreme cases, even die.